marygracemoesta/R-User-Guide/Getting_Started/Architecture.md

 *ETL & The Data Lake*

-Streaming and static data sources can be extracted from their sources and ingested into the platform using the petabyte scalability of Spark.
+Streaming and static data sources can be extracted and ingested into the platform using the petabyte scalability of Spark.
 Land **all** of your raw data in reliable and performant [Delta Lake](https://github.com/marygracemoesta/R-User-Guide/blob/master/Delta_Lake/deltaLake.md), then progressively refine and enrich it until you have features ready for analytics and machine learning.

 *Data Science & Machine Learning*